 My Approach to Helping

 Relationships are vital to our health and well-being.
 They support us and challenge us to grow both within ourselves and in our connections with others.
-I support the development of healthy relationship skills by focusing on emotional intelligence, relational skill development, sexuality issues, personal empowerment and development.
-Rekindling the trust, emotional connection, and playful spark necessary for healthy relationship is a process of establishing mutual goals, building new skills of emotional intelligence and embodied communication while healing old wounds.
+I support the development of healthy relationship skills by focusing on emotional intelligence, effective communication, sexuality issues, personal empowerment and development.
+Rekindling the trust, emotional connection, and playful spark necessary for a healthy relationship is a process of establishing mutual goals and coming to an understanding of your partner’s emotional style.
+It’s important to learn how to communicate based on each other’s emotional styles and preferences, while at the same time being comfortable with dropping your defenses.
 At the Embodied Relationships Counseling Center, I provide a safe space for you to develop a foundation that will ignite passion, strengthen trust, and sustain your love through difficult times.

 More Info About My Practice